swaminathanj/DSA/Lectures.md

 ### What is it?

-A disjoint set is an unordered collection items without duplicates.
+A disjoint set data structure is a collection of sets that are disjoint with each other.
+Also, there are no duplicates in each set.

 ### Visualizing Disjoint-Set